CitizenGO: Second Coming comic series

 In February 2019, CitizenGO organized a petition calling on DC Vertigo to cancel Mark Russell and Richard Pace's Second Coming comic series, which they regarded as blasphemous for its depiction of Jesus Christ.
-Russell subsequently confirm that it had been his decision to request the return of the rights to the series.
+Russell subsequently confirmed that it had been his decision to request the return of the rights to the series.

 2019 Disneyland "Magical Parade"

 In late May 2018, CitizenGO circulated a petition calling on Disneyland Paris to cancel a scheduled pride parade called the "Magical Parade" on 1 June 2019.
 The Walt Disney Company rejected the petition and the Magical Parade went ahead in Paris.

 LGBT rights and reproductive health misinformation campaign in Kenya

 CitizenGO Africa opposes decriminalising homosexuality in Kenya.
 According to a 2021 investigation by Mozilla Foundation, it also engaged in spreading misinformation concerning reproductive health policy in the country through a tweets and hashtags on Twitter as well as paying Kenyans to also tweet against debated legislation, which aimed to develop guidelines for surrogacy as well as improving reproductive health care and rights.